-If you wish to allow your Clerks access to the third party integration APIs or to the API version 2.0, you are required to regenerate an API Key (for third party integration) or an OAuth 2 Token (for the API version 2.0).
-These codes must be regenerated and then updated in your backend platform every time you update Clerk permissions.
+If you wish to allow your Clerks access to the third party integration APIs or to the API version 2.0, you are required to regenerate an API Key (for third party integration).
+This code must be regenerated and then updated in your backend platform every time you update Clerk permissions.

 ClickTip: API stands for Application Programming Interface.
 APIs are used by developers to build third party applications and integrations for ClickBank Vendors and Affiliates.